 As warmer temps invite you outside for summer activities, you may think it’s a given that you’ll get more active and stay slimmer.
 But as you add cardio activities like biking, hiking, running or tennis, do you tend to slack off on strength training and figure it all evens out because you’re burning more calories?

 Not so fast.
 Cardio alone isn’t enough for weight management or staying fit and healthy overall.
 Yet it’s so easy to let it slip, especially in the summer when you just want to get outside.

-Stay on track this summer with the helpful tips in this Q&A with certified personal trainer and Owner Operator of Fitness Together Santa Monica, Kelly Blackwin.
+Stay on track this summer with the helpful tips in this Q&A.

 Q. Why is it so important to include strength training (not just cardio) in a workout routine?

 We actually like to refer to strength training as resistance training because it brings many benefits beyond just building strength.
-Whether you’re trying to lose weight, improve your mobility for sports, or simply move better throughout the day, incorporating resistance training into your exercise routine will give you added benefit than just doing “cardio”.
+Whether you’re trying to lose weight, improve your mobility for sports, or simply move better throughout the day, incorporating resistance training into your exercise routine will give you benefits in addition to just doing “cardio”.

 Regarding strength building, research has shown that resistance training, more so than just cardio, is one of the best ways to build lean muscle.
 Cardio can build some muscle, but resistance training is the most effective method.
 Resistance training also helps to support your joints – especially the shoulders, knees, and spine — by strengthening the muscles around those areas.